I am seeking an opportunity to lead a city’s innovation efforts with a focus on resident engagement.

 I welcome your interest in building a stronger, more engaged and advanced city together.

-Brian Smith is a progressive strategist who helps people develop novel approaches to their most difficult problems.
-Driven by a profound sense of adventure and creativity, Brian has contributed to projects for corporations, humanitarian organizations, NGOs, universities, and governments, including United Nations, TED and TEDActive, IDEO, The Nature Conservancy, Broadway Across America, Substance Abuse Training Initiative, Association of Fundraising Professionals, and Association of Information Technology Professionals.
+Brian Smith is an innovative leader who helps teams develop novel approaches to their most difficult problems.
+Driven by a profound sense of adventure and creativity, Brian has contributed to projects for corporations, humanitarian organizations, NGOs, universities, and governments, including United Nations, TED, The Nature Conservancy, Association of Fundraising Professionals, Association of Information Technology Professionals, and Broadway Across America.